KeiferC/CyberFundamentals/week1/notes-01-networking.md

 - __Networking__: Two or more computers talking to each other

 - __Client__: A program running on a personal computer
-  - E.g. Web browser
+  - e.g. Web browser

 - __Server__: A computer running web server software on a remote computer
   - Delivers information to other clients
-  - E.g. Apache HTTP Server
+  - e.g. Apache HTTP Server

 - __Internet__: The world's largest computer network